|

 You probably have heard the story about the glass of water-half full or half empty?
 We all know people who, no matter what the situation, would say the glass-for them-is half empty.
 Often, we judge ourselves too harshly.
 When we experience a setback or when we think that we have failed, it is easy to fall into the half-empty-glass syndrome instead of looking at the good things in our lives and the future potential for good.

-“Clowns work as well as aspirin, but twice as fast.”
+Let the Clowns Come In “Clowns work as well as aspirin, but twice as

 ~ Groucho Marx